Skip to contentSkip to navigationSkip to topbar

 trackSwitchOffModeSpecifies whether video tracks should be switched off in case of network congestion.
 Possible values are predicted - video tracks are switched off when Twilio predicts network congestion, detected - video tracks are switched off when Twilio actually detects network congestion, and disabled - video tracks are never switched off due to network congestion.
 Default value is predicted.
 More information here

 maxSubscriptionBitrateSpecifies the maximum downlink video bitrate this Participant may consume in bps.
-For mobile devices it defaults to 2,400,000, for desktop browsers it defaults to 4,000,000 in Group Rooms.
+For mobile devices it defaults to 2,400,000, for desktop browsers it defaults to 4,000,000 in Rooms.
 More information here.

 dominantSpeakerPrioritySpecifies the minimum priority that will be assigned to the video tracks published by the dominant speaker.
 Possible values are high, standard and low.
 It defaults to standard.
 More information here.